North Ferriby: Community

 The local football club, North Ferriby United A.F.C., played in the National League North.
 They won the 2014–15 FA Trophy after beating Conference Premier side Wrexham at Wembley Stadium on 29 March 2015.
-However were wound up by the High Court on 15 March 2019 due to outstanding debts of almost £10,000.
-A new club, North Ferriby F.C., was formed and play in the Northern Counties East League Premier Division.
+However the club was wound up by the High Court on 15 March 2019 due to outstanding debts of almost £10,000.
+A new phoenix club, North Ferriby F.C., was formed and play in the Northern Counties East League Premier Division.
+The club is the second largest in the East Riding of Yorkshire after Hull City.

-There also the Anne Turner allotments and playing fields, home of North Ferriby Cricket Club.
-There are also three tennis courts and a newly built skate park.
+There are also the Anne Turner allotments and playing fields, home of North Ferriby Cricket Club.
+There are also three tennis courts and a skate park.

 A public footpath that forms part of the Trans Pennine Trail and the Yorkshire Wolds Way, runs from Ferriby to Hessle alongside the Humber estuary, with views of the Humber Bridge.
 On this path is the site where the Ferriby boats were found.

-The village no longer has a police house; the nearest police station is in Brough.
+The village no longer has a police station; the nearest police station is in Brough.

 With the backing of the Parish Council, the Twinning Association was formed in the spring of 2003 and links North Ferriby with Le Pellerin, a French village to the south of Brittany, on the estuary of France's longest river, the Loire.

 The village church has a distinctive spire, designed by John Loughborough Pearson, R.A.
 (1817–97), and was completed in 1848.
 The church dedicated to All Saints' was designated a Grade II listed building in 1968 and is now recorded in the National Heritage List for England, maintained by Historic England.

 The current vicar is Reverend Matthew Brailsford.
 The parish used to have extensive holdings, including St Mary Lowgate in Hull.